Do you have a room of your home that always feels dark? Did you know that windows or doors can be cut in to create an entirely new feel to your home?

 Upon purchasing my home, we fell in love with the lot, location, and layout but the house had one major problem.
 The Master bedroom only had one window and the room was DARK.
 We recently addressed the problem by having 3 windows cut into the wall.
 I can’t believe the addition of windows made such a difference to our home.
 The light can be seen from all the way down the hall.

 Consulting with customers through Exovations, I’ve planned many wall modifications to let in light.
 Each time, the room is transformed beyond imagination.
 One customer had a brand new home with an amazing living room.
 The problem was – no light.
-She didn’t want to take up wall space where furniture could go with a window so we got creative.
-We cut a long window in over her couch.
+She didn’t want to take up wall space where furniture could go with a window so we got creative and decided to add a window — a long window in over her couch.
 Instead of hanging a picture, we installed a picture window framing an image of her yard.
 The window is about 2 feet high and 8 feet wide.
 This allowed the perfect amount of light into the room while not affecting her furniture configuration in any way.

 As people live in their homes, they often expand the outdoor living space.
 The home was most likely designed with only one back door.
 A large window can be converted into a door to add access to outdoor living areas.
 Single doors can be converted into double doors either French (in-swing or out-swing) or sliding doors (now available to look like French doors).

 Skylights are an option for adding light to a room as well.
 Skylights however, potentially add a leak hazard to your roof.
 It’s really best to install skylights only at the time of re-roofing your home.
 This ensures that they are properly flashed and tied in to your roofing system.

 Then there’s the other side of this conversation- removing a window or a door where you just don’t want one.
 If you’re considering new siding for your home, this is a perfect time to “fill in” an unwanted door or window.
 If the project is done properly, no one would ever know an opening existed.